strontic/strontic.github.io/xcyclopedia/library/lsass.exe-382100E75B6F4668AEAEF228C6CEFFAD.md

 ## Possible Misuse

 *The following table contains possible examples of `lsass.exe` being misused.
-While `lsass.exe` is **not** inherently malicious, its legitimate functionality can by abused for malicious purposes.*
+While `lsass.exe` is **not** inherently malicious, its legitimate functionality can be abused for malicious purposes.*

 Source | Source File | Example | License
 -- | -- | -- | --